avimittal30/avimittal30/README.md

 ## 💡 Let's Connect!

-I'm always excited to collaborate on innovative projects, especially in the realm of Generative AI and advanced analytics.
+I'm always excited to collaborate on innovative projects, especially in the realm of Generative AI, Agentic AI and Data Science.
 Feel free to reach out for discussions, collaborations, or just a chat about the latest in AI!